Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Experimental setup and measurements

-The airflow rate ($\dot{m}_a$) and the fuel flow rate ($\dot{m}_f$) are controlled and measured using mass flow controllers (Alicat Scientific, MCR series, uncertainty of $\pm$($0.8\%$ of reading + $0.2 \%$ of full-scale)).
-Acoustic signatures from the combustor are acquired using a Kistler pressure transducer (uncertainty $\pm $0.2 $\%$).
-The pressure signals are acquired for 5 s at a sampling frequency of 10 kHz and digitized using a National Instruments 16-bit PCI 6251 card.
-A high-speed CMOS camera (Photon SA5) fitted with LaVision IRO (Intensified Relay Optics) and Tamaron 150-600mm f/5-6.3 telephoto lens is used to capture the chemiluminescence flame images.
-The camera recorded $10^4$ images at 2 kHz sampling frequency while focused at the $r-\theta$ plane at 5 mm height from the swirler exit.
-Pressure measurements and imaging are acquired simultaneously for making quantitative assessments.
+The airflow rate ($\dot{m}_a$) and the fuel flow rate ($\dot{m}_f$) are controlled using digital mass flow controllers (Alicat Scientific, MCR series) with a measurement uncertainty of $\pm$($0.8\%$ of reading + $0.2 \%$ of full-scale).
+Acoustic signatures from the combustor are acquired using a Kistler pressure transducer (sensitivity 1.84 V/bar, uncertainty $\pm $0.2 $\%$) mounted 20 mm upstream of the dump plane.
+The pressure signals are acquired for a duration of 5 s at a sampling frequency of 10 kHz and digitized using a National Instruments 16-bit PCI 6251 card.
+A high-speed CMOS camera (Photon SA5) fitted with LaVision IRO (Intensified Relay Optics) and Tamaron 150-600 mm $f$/5-6.3 telephoto lens is used to capture the unfiltered chemiluminescence images of the flame.
+The camera recorded 60 mm $\times$ 60 mm of the combustion chamber onto 480 pixels $\times$ 480 pixels of the sensor at a framing rate of 2 kHz while focused at the $r-\Theta$ plane at 5 mm height from the swirler exit.
+We recorded $10^4$ number of images at each state of the combustor operation.
+We simultaneously perform acoustic pressure and imaging measurements for making quantitative assessments.

-Figure \ref{fig:experiment}b shows the variation of acoustic pressure amplitude of the $1^\textrm{st}$ dominant mode as a function of the swirler rotation rate obtained experimentally.
-The error bars in the plot show the variation between the amplitudes across different runs.
-We see approximately $25$ dB suppression as the swirler rotation rate increases from 0 to 2100 rpm.
-The combustor remains thermoacoustically unstable at 0 rpm with a first mode amplitude of $~153$ dB and frequency of $~76.9$ Hz.
-At 1800 rpm, the amplitude reduces to about $130$ dB as the combustor depicts intermittent oscillations.
-Finally, the system transitions to a thermoacoustically stable state at 2100 rpm, where broadband noise replaces the dominant acoustic mode.
-This state is referred to as the controlled or suppressed state.
-We model this behavior of the system using an acoustically coupled mean-field model with the help of parameter estimation in the subsequent sections.
+Figure \ref{fig:experiment}b illustrates the variation of acoustic pressure amplitude of the first dominant mode as a function of the swirler rotation rate obtained experimentally.
+The error bars in the plot show the variation between the amplitudes across three experimental runs.
+Figure \ref{fig:experiment}c shows the change in the dominant frequency of the acoustic pressure during a transition from thermoacoustic instability to the state of suppression.
+The combustor remains at thermoacoustic instability for $0$ rpm with a first mode amplitude of $~153$ dB and frequency of $~76.9$ Hz.
+At $1800$ rpm, the amplitude reduces to about $130$ dB and frequency of $~94.2$ Hz as intermittent oscillations emerge in the combustor.
+Finally, the system transitions to the state of suppression at $2100$ rpm, where broadband sound replaces the dominant acoustic mode.
+Consequently, we observe a suppression of approximately $30$ dB on varying the swirler rotation rate from $0$ to $2100$ rpm.